tiacsys/bridle/samples/button/README.rst

 called "User buttons" on many of Zephyr's :ref:`boards`.

-The button must be configured using the ``sw0`` :ref:`devicetree <zephyr:dt-guide>` alias, usually in the :ref:`BOARD.dts file <zephyr:devicetree-in-out-files>`.
+The button must be configured using the ``sw0`` :zephyr:ref:`devicetree <dt-guide>` alias, usually in the :zephyr:ref:`BOARD.dts file <devicetree-in-out-files>`.
 You will see this error if you try to build this sample for an unsupported board:

 .. code-block:: none